RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 emitter, and document the behavior in the migration guide.
 Also document that in `#nullable disable` contexts everything counts as mandatory (`NullableAnnotation != Annotated`).

+**Decision (2026-07-12): throw for actions too.** A null non-nullable action throws `InvalidOperationException` at render time, consistent with links/embedded — declaring the property nullable is the explicit way to say "may be absent".
+Document as a behavior change in the migration guide, including the `#nullable disable` note above.

 ### GEN-11 — No zero/multiple-endpoint diagnostics

 Design doc constraint: "If the generator finds zero or multiple endpoints for the same HTO/action, it should emit a diagnostic error."
 Not implemented — multiple `[HypermediaActionEndpoint]` attributes for the same action last-win silently in the mapping dictionary; missing endpoints are not detected at all.

+**Decision (2026-07-12): diagnose the multiple case only.** Multiple endpoints for the same HTO/action in the source assembly → **error** (always wrong, no false positives).
+Missing-endpoint detection is **not** implemented in the generator — in multi-assembly setups (controllers in a different assembly) the generator cannot see the endpoints, so any zero-endpoint diagnostic would be a false positive there; the runtime route resolver already fails with a clear exception for genuinely missing routes.
+Update the design doc to match.

 ### ✅ GEN-12 — Diagnostic severity vs. wording mismatch